dsmun-conf/website/updates.md

 - The background guide for Economic and Social Council (ECOSOC) has been added with a new agenda on the respective committee page.

 - Delegates are requested to carry umbrellas due to the weather in Dehradun.

+- The agenda for Lok Sabha will remain the same following the suspension of Article 370.
+However, the discussion will begin with the Armed Forces Special Provisions Act.